Technology Support Articles

 automate processes in this sense, and tools like screen

-can make it so you don't need to keep a terminal
+or tmux can make it so you don't need to keep a terminal

 window and SSH connection open 24/7.